gagdiez/serial-as/README.md

 # Encoder / Decoder AS

-encoder-as aims to create an user-friendly interface to implement serialized encoder-decoders for the assemblyscript language.
+serial-as aims to create an user-friendly interface to implement serialized encoder-decoders for the assemblyscript language.
 A serialized encoder is that which iterates through the fields of a well-defined Object and encodes its values into a pre-defined encoding type.
 A serialized decoder knows how to take a serialized object and transform it back into its decoded form.

-**encoder-as** simplifies creating a serialized encoder-decoder by taking care of 'walking' through the object, and providing developers with two classes: Encoder and Decoder.
+**serial-as** simplifies creating a serialized encoder-decoder by taking care of 'walking' through the object, and providing developers with two classes: Encoder and Decoder.
 The developer then simply needs to extend such classes and implement its abstract methods, indicating how basic types (number, string, array, ...) should be encoded.

 ## WIP
 **Encoder**